KingBain/send-json-to-api-extension/README.md

 2. Go to **chrome://extensions**.
 3. Toggle **Developer mode** (top‑right).
 4. Click **Load unpacked** and select the `api-requester` folder.
+5. Click the extension’s toolbar icon to open it in the **Side Panel**.

 ### Microsoft Edge

 1. Go to **edge://extensions**.
 2. Toggle **Developer mode**.
 3. Click **Load unpacked** and select the `api-requester` folder.
+4. Click the extension’s toolbar icon to open it in the **Side Panel**.

 You should see **Atomic Fuel Runner** appear with the icon.